Community Development Block Grants/Entitlement Grants

 Appeals

-Administrative appeals process followed if entitlement grant funds are withheld or reduced, or repayment proposed for non-compliance or non-performance.
+Administrative appeals process followed if entitlement grant funds are withheld or reduced, for reasons other than timely performance, or repayment proposed for non-compliance or non-performance.

 Renewals

 From 15 to 30 days.
 Every 3 to 5 years, localities submit a new Consolidated Plan.
-Each year in between, localities submit an annual action plan and program certifications.
+For each year of a Consolidated Plan, localities submit an Annual Action Plan and program certifications.

 How are proposals selected?